• Skip to primary navigation

 3. After this, restart the computer and you will be able to login to the Hidden Admin Account that you just activated.

-Once you are done with the purpose of activating the built-in Admin Account, you can disable or hide the Admin Account on your computer by using net user administrator /active:no command.
+Once you are done with the purpose of activating the Hidden Admin Account, you can disable or hide the Admin Account on your computer by using net user administrator /active:no command.

 2. Enable Hidden Admin Account Using PowerShell

-1. Type PowerShell in the Search bar > right-click on Windows PowerShell in the search results and select Run as Administrator option.
+1. Type PowerShell in the Search bar > right-click on Windows PowerShell and select Run as Admin option.

 Open Windows PowerShell As Admin